 infolist() creates a ZipInfo instance that contains all of the zip file’s information.
 We have access to all information, including file last modification dates, file names, the system on which the files were created, Zip version, compressed and uncompressed file sizes, and so on.

-So, I hope you understand how to use Python to extract zip files.
 If you have any questions, feel free to post them in the comments section below.

 This article “Zip files in python” is created with the help of official documentation.